NZHGREALISH/Binary-Classification-of-Insurance-Cross-Selling/README.md

 # Kaggle Grealish

-A collection of Jupyter notebooks and scripts for various machine learning experiments and competitions on Kaggle.
+A collection of Jupyter notebooks and scripts for kaggle competition Binary Classification of Insurance Cross Selling.

 ## Description